Pablo Ocampo: Political career

 In 1888, Ocampo was appointed court reporter of Manila.
 The following year, he was promoted to public prosecutor in the court of first instance in Tondo, Manila.
 He later became defensor de oficio (public defender) and secretary of the Colegio de Abogados (Bar Association).

 While he was not an active supporter of the Revolution during its first phase, Ocampo was appointed member of the Malolos Congress, or formally known as the "National Assembly" of representatives was the constituent assembly of the First Philippine Republic.
-He represented the Provinces of Prinsipe, Lepanto, Bontok, and Infanta.
+He represented the Province of Bontoc.
 Eventually, he was elected secretary and member of the committee which drafted the constitution.
 He also taught civil law and political economy at the short-lived Universidad Cientifico-Literaria de Filipinas which was run by the revolutionary government.

 When the Philippine–American War broke out in February 1899, Ocampo joined Gracio Gonzaga, Florentino Torres, Gregorio del Pilar, and Lorenzo Zialcita in the commission that met with Elwell S. Otis to put a stop to the hostilities.
 Lorenzo Zialcita would later become governor of the Province of Bataan from 1905 to 1907.
 On July 3, 1899, Ocampo was appointed by Emilio Aguinaldo as sole representative of the Revolutionary government in the city of Manila and also served as head of its intelligence office.
 The appointment was made while Aguinaldo and his troops were retreating to the north.

 Ocampo became the editor of La Patria, a nationalist paper that was founded on September 16, 1899.
 The paper provided him a venue to share his nationalistic views which gained the ire of the American authorities.
 Arthur MacArthur Jr., who was the then-Governor-General of the occupied Philippines, issued an order to deport him to Guam on January 7, 1901.
 Nine days later, Ocampo saw himself being shipped on the American vessel Rosecrans along with other revolutionaries such as Apolinario Mabini, Julian Gerona, Maximo Hizon, Pío del Pilar, Mariano Llanera, and Artemio Ricarte.
 He lived in exile in Guam for almost two years and was only able to return to the Philippines after President William McKinley granted him amnesty.
 He finally took the oath of allegiance in 1902.